olliestephenson/dpm-rnn-public/README.md

 `python generate_dpm.py -d <device_id> --config_path <path to config JSON directory> --config <config JSON filename> --save_dir <save directory> --return_ts <bool>`

+### Command line variables
+`-d` - Device id.
+Controls the GPU used for training.
+Set to -1 to train using a CPU `--config_path` - Path to directory containing the JSON configuration files `--config` - Name of the JSON configuration file for this specific run `save_dir` - Directory in which to save outputs `return_ts` - If true, code returns the mean and standard deviation of the forecast for every timestep, rather than just the final damage proxy map

 ### Example
 We provide some randomly generated data (test_dataset.npy) on which to test the code.
+As the data is randomly generated the results will not be physically meaningful.
 You can test the code by running:

 `python generate_dpm.py -d 0 --config_path config_jsons --config test --save_dir saved --return_ts True`

 This will train a model with configuration in `config_jsons/test.json` on GPU device 0 (use -1 for CPU training).
 Results will be saved in `saved/test/` and will include:
-1. `best_model.pth` - the model that achieved the best test loss during training
+1. `best_model.pth` - the model that achieved the best test loss during training.
-2. `final_model.pth` - the final training model
+2. `final_model.pth` - the final training model.
-3. `log.json` - log file of training
+3. `log.json` - log file of training.
-4. `summary.json` - various summary statistics computed during training
+4. `summary.json` - various summary statistics computed during training.
-5. `config.json` - duplicate of the config file (for reproducability)
+5. `config.json` - duplicate of the config file (for reproducability).
 6. `coseismic_dpm/` - folder that contains the mean and standard deviation and z-scores of coseismic coherence under distribution predicted by the model.
-All outputs are in the transformed space
+All outputs are in the transformed space (i.e. the coherence has been mapped to an unbounded space).
 7. `full_ts/` - optional folder that contains the full time series of the coherence, forecast means, forcast standard deviations and calculated z-scores (controlled by `return_ts` boolean).
-All outputs are in the transformed space
+All outputs are in the transformed space.

 ## Hyperparameter search